 2 cups walnuts or pecans or cashews or hazelnuts or brazilnuts or almonds -- chopped or broken up

-2 cups dried fruits: cherries, golden raisins, cranberries, plums, peaches, apricots, pears, white figs, dates, prunes -- chop up larger things like dried figs or apricots or plums into quarters
+2 cups dried fruits of any of these: cherries, blueberries, cranberries, plums, peaches, apricots, pears, white figs, dates, prunes -- chop up larger things like dried figs or apricots or plums into quarters

 1 cup dried or fresh coconut meat (large shreds are sold at the Berkeley Bowl as well)